thebjorn/pydeps/README.rst

-  --config FILE                          specify config file --no-config                            disable processing of config files --version                              print pydeps version -L LOG, --log LOG                      set log-level to one of CRITICAL, ERROR, WARNING,
-                                         INFO, DEBUG, NOTSET.
+  --config FILE                          specify config file --no-config                            disable processing of config files --version                              print pydeps version -L LOG, --log LOG                      set log-level to one of CRITICAL, ERROR, WARNING, INFO, DEBUG, NOTSET.
-  -v, --verbose                          be more verbose (-vv, -vvv for more verbosity) -o file                                write output to 'file' -T FORMAT                              output format (svg|png) --display PROGRAM                      program to use to display the graph (png or svg file
-                                         depending on the T parameter) --noshow                               don't call external program to display graph --show-deps                            show output of dependency analysis --show-raw-deps                        show output of dependency analysis before removing skips --show-dot                             show output of dot conversion --nodot                                skip dot conversion --no-output                            don't create .svg/.png file, implies --no-show (-t/-o will be ignored) --show-cycles                          show only import cycles --debug                                turn on all the show and verbose options --noise-level INT                      exclude sources or sinks with degree greater than noise-level --max-bacon INT                        exclude nodes that are more than n hops away (default=2, 0 -> infinite) --pylib                                include python std lib modules --pylib-all                            include python all std lib modules (incl.
+  -v, --verbose                          be more verbose (-vv, -vvv for more verbosity) -o file                                write output to 'file' -T FORMAT                              output format (svg|png) --display PROGRAM                      program to use to display the graph (png or svg file depending on the T parameter) --noshow                               don't call external program to display graph --show-deps                            show output of dependency analysis --show-raw-deps                        show output of dependency analysis before removing skips --show-dot                             show output of dot conversion --nodot                                skip dot conversion --no-output                            don't create .svg/.png file, implies --no-show (-t/-o will be ignored) --show-cycles                          show only import cycles --debug                                turn on all the show and verbose options (mainly for debugging pydeps itself) --noise-level INT                      exclude sources or sinks with degree greater than noise-level --max-bacon INT                        exclude nodes that are more than n hops away (default=2, 0 -> infinite) --pylib                                include python std lib modules --pylib-all                            include python all std lib modules (incl.
 C modules) --x PATTERN, --exclude PATTERN         input files to skip (e.g. `foo.*`), multiple patterns can be provided --xx MODULE, --exclude-exact MODULE    same as --exclude, except requires the full match. `-xx foo.bar` will exclude foo.bar, but not foo.bar.blob
-  --externals                            create list of direct external dependencies --reverse                              draw arrows to (instead of from) imported modules
+  --externals                            create list of direct external dependencies --reverse                              draw arrows to (instead of from) imported modules --cluster                              draw external dependencies as separate clusters --min-cluster-size INT                 the minimum number of nodes a dependency must have before being clustered (default=0)
+  --max-cluster-size INT                 the maximum number of nodes a dependency can have before the cluster is collapsed to a single node (default=0)
+  --keep-target-cluster                  draw target module as a cluster